Spirit-act/ts3phpui/README.md

 Download the "[TS3 PHP Framework from Github]" and change the "libaries" folder to inc and add the [conn.php]

+You also need to download [Bootstrap], because the design is based on Bootstrap 3.3.7 and some personal changes

 In the [conn.php] you need to change some values:
  ```php
  <?php